burczu/react-router-role-authorization/README.md

 export default BoxOne;
 ```

 The `BoxOne` component inherits from the `RoleAwareComponent` component.
-And again, all the setup is done inside the constructor - `this.allowedRoles` is an array of user role names which makes this component visible; `this.userRoles` is an array of user role names which the user has.
+And again, the whole setup is done inside the constructor - `this.allowedRoles` is an array of user role names which make this component visible; `this.userRoles` is an array of user role names which the user has.

 But this is not all.
-The component provides two methods: `this.rolesMatched` adn `this.rolesMatchedExact` which can be used inside the `render` method of the component:
+The component provides two methods: `this.rolesMatched` and `this.rolesMatchedExact` which can be used inside the `render` method of the component:

-- `this.rolesMatched` find the intersection of the two arrays and returns `true` if at least one of the user roles is present among the available roles.
+- `this.rolesMatched` finds the intersection of the two arrays and returns `true` if at least one of the user roles is present among the available roles.
 - `this.rolesMatchedExact` checks if the available roles array has exactly the same items as the user roles array.

 As you can see in the example above, you can use one of these methods to return the markup of the component or just `null`.